petermikitsh/advanced-streams/README.md

 - Node Streams (V2)
 - Node Streams (V1, V3)

-Module `filereader-stream` does the heavy lifting of converting the File object (a WHATWG stream) into a Node V2 compatible stream.
+Module `filestream` does the heavy lifting of converting the File object (a WHATWG stream) into a Node V2 compatible stream.
 (Most open source streaming implementations are built to work with Node V2 streams).

 After converting to a Node V2 Stream, the stream is piped through the `csvtojson` transformer.